 When you hear “intuitive eating,” what do you think?
 For a lot of people, they think about eating when they’re hungry and giving their body what it wants.
 But what if you don’t know what hunger feels like?
 And you can’t tell what your body wants?
 Unfortunately, this is the case for far too many people.

 If you’re hungry, that means you need to eat.

-Learn What Hunger Feels Like
+Get Curious about What Hunger Feels Like

 - Rumbly, growling or gurgly stomach

 There is no right or wrong way to feel hunger.
 If you’re really not sure what hunger feels like to you, it’s time to tune in.
 When you’ve gone a period of time without eating and you smell or see a really tasty food, how does that make you feel?
 Some people have health conditions or are taking medications that may interfere with their hunger signals.
 It doesn’t mean your body is broken.
 We are all different and intuitive eating is a highly personalized approach that can be adapted to a variety of situations and conditions.

 Understand Your Hunger/Fullness Scale